 HIE is a condition that can have severe consequences.
 Over the past decades, therapeutic hypothermia has emerged as an effective treatment option and has been shown to decrease severe long-term disability and death in infants with moderate to severe HIE.
 Further research is still needed to increase understanding of the progression of HIE, identify additional treatments, and develop more precise ways of predicting long-term outcomes.
 The use of therapeutic hypothermia can be expected to be more widely used as the process is perfected, with more infants benefiting from its use.

-If your child received therapeutic hypothermia treatment and you have unanswered questions about what caused your baby’s HIE, please contact us.
+If your child received therapeutic hypothermia treatment and you have unanswered questions about what caused your baby’s HIE, contact our pediatric injury lawyers in Vancouver.
 We would be happy to discuss your concerns and outline the options available for your child.

 Here is an infographic which shows the cooling process: